Chart icon: chart user instructionsUsing our interactive charts

 Admissions per 100,000 King County residents

-Data sources: Washington State Department of Social and Health Services, Division of Behavioral Health and Recovery (treatment admissions), state Office of Financial Management (population)
+Data sources: Washington State Health Care Authority, Division of Behavioral Health and Recovery (treatment admissions), state Office of Financial Management (population)

 First admissions by age